 Enegy manipulation: Druig possesses the ability to project electromagnetic energy blasts from both his eyes and hands, as well as a signature technique 'Solar flames'.
 This cosmic technique is potent, able to harm fellow Eternals and can even burn flame proof Ikaris (1 - 2).
 The weakest Eternals are heat resistant & can no-sell heat that wore down Thor & the avengers, so few beings are safe from this flame's intense heat.

-Matter Transmutation: As a changer (4/5 matter manipulator or above) Druig possesses the ability to manipulate reality on a limited scale, easily manipulate organic matter (turns grass into barded wire) + Non-organic matter (I-beam into snake), and teleport.
+Matter Transmutation: As a changer (4/5 matter manipulator or above) Druig possesses the ability to manipulate reality on a limited scale.
+This includes easily manipulating organic matter (turns grass into barded wire) + Non-organic matter (I-beam into snake), and teleporting.
 Druig actually prefers to fly via platforms created by his reality manipulating powers, and as a fourth level adept the following type of reality warping is well within his ability: Fourth level adepts can:

 Telekinesis: Druig has telekinetic abilities, ranging from precise movements such as turning the key in a car and creating thermal steps to compacting huge stone daggers and briefly trapping Gilgamesh in stone.